 On Christmas 2007, already living here in Southern California and craving a good pan de jamón, I decided to put my hands in the dough again.
 I had to resort to common sense.
 The reason: I couldn’t find a full version of Miro’s recipe on the internet.
 My precious Mi Cocina a la manera de Caracas, by Armando Scannone, that cooking Bible we Venezuelans treasure, wasn’t available either.
-It came along with all my belongings on a ship that only arrived at the Port of San Pedro in Los Angeles five months later.
+It came with all my belongings on a ship that only arrived at the Port of San Pedro in Los Angeles five months later.

 How to Fill a Good Pan de Jamón

-In addition to common sense, which as we know is not the most common of the senses, I put a lot of all the fillings a pan de jamón must have: ham, of course, manzanilla olives stuffed with piquillo pepper, and raisins, raisins, and more raisins because in the end, that’s what Christmas is for: to celebrate abundantly and with abundance.
+In addition to common sense, which, as we know, is not the most common of the senses, I put a lot of all the fillings a pan de jamón must have: ham, of course, manzanilla olives stuffed with piquillo pepper, and raisins, raisins, and more raisins because in the end, that’s what Christmas is for: to celebrate abundantly and with abundance.

 What Kind of Olives To Use

 I use pitted manzanilla olives stuffed with piquillo pepper.
 For me, manzanilla olives have a perfect size for this recipe.
 Unpitted olives are forbidden.
 Period.
-Gordal olives, which are delicious and fleshy, are too big for the delicacy a pan de jamón should be.
+Gordal olives, which are delicious and fleshy, are too big for the delicacy of a pan de jamón should be.

 Can I make Pan de Jamón with Turkey?